ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 in MATE Desktop, optimising performance ⚡ and plugging memory leaks**.
 MATE Desktop 1.26.1 addresses the bugs we discovered following the initial 1.26.0 release.
-Our community also fixed some bugs in Plank and Brisk Menu 👍 and also fixed the screen reader during installs for visually impaired users 🥰
+Our community also fixed some bugs in Plank and Brisk Menu 👍 and also fixed the screen reader during installs for visually impaired users 🥰 In all over 500 bugs have been addressed in this release 🩹

 ### Yaru 🎨